Clastify logo

 Time dilation is the effect where a time interval measured in a frame in which the two events happen at different positions is longer than the proper time interval.
 The equation is

-where (\Delta t_0) is the proper time interval between the two events (s).
-You don’t need the derivation for the guide, but you do need the physical meaning: moving clocks are measured to run slow.
+The guide doesn’t require the derivation, but the physical meaning matters: moving clocks are measured to run slow.
 More time passes in the observing frame between ticks of the moving clock.

 A light-clock picture helps.
 In the clock’s own frame, the light travels straight up and down.
 In a frame where the clock is moving, the light takes a longer diagonal path.
-Since both observers measure the same light speed (c), that longer path gives a longer time interval.
+Since both observers measure the same light speed cc, that longer path goes with a longer time interval.

 Image